gingerchew/ginger.wtf-2024/src/posts/what-i-learned-making-top-level-dev.md

 Now that my domains are rendered on the page, I had to build up the features I needed.
 Search?
 Yes.
 Filtering by first letter?
 Yes.

 Again, these are not difficult problems to solve.
 First, I wanted to see what my Lighthouse score was.
-After all, there is no JavaScript on the page yet, should be an easy 100.
+After all, there is no JavaScript on the page yet, should be an one and done 100.

 *Family Feud Buzzer* Wrong, it wasn't.